-Khalsa Montessori School continues to operate both in-person and distance learning programs for the spring semester of school year 2020-21.
-All campuses will be open unless ordered to close by the Governor.
-Opening KMS campuses entails some increased risk of contracting the COVID-19 virus for all concerned because attending school involves daily human contact among children and staff, who will then be in contact with others in their own homes.
-Our decision to continue in-person instruction on our campuses recognizes that (1) for KMS families and staff, that risk is balanced against the educational, social, economic and other costs of remaining closed, (2) our school must reopen with many new health and safety protocols to do everything we can to responsibly mitigate that risk to the extent possible, and (3) each family and staff member must decide how to balance those risks, and whether to return to campus.
-For those families whose personal situation warrants greater caution, KMS will continue to provide a distance learning option for the spring.
-KMS teachers have worked tirelessly to develop Montessori based distance learning programs.
-We will continue to scaffold what was created last fall to follow this year's curriculum in each level.
+Khalsa Montessori School will continue to remain in person for summer school.
+All campuses will be open.
+Keeping KMS campuses open entails some increased risk of contracting the COVID-19 virus for all concerned because attending school involves daily human contact among children and staff, who will then be in contact with others in their own homes.
+Our decision to remain open recognizes that (1) for KMS families and staff, that risk is balanced against the educational, social, emotional and economic costs to close for the summer, (2) our school will continue the COVID safety protocols that mitigate the risk to the extent possible, and (3) each family and staff member must decide how to balance those risks, and whether to join summer school.

 Our classroom environments are designed to harness the developmental forces of each plane of a child's development for the child's own optimal self-construction through experiential interactions with the environment.
 Our ability to guide that development is diminished in the absence of a face-to-face learning environment.
-By reopening our campuses we are aiming to fulfill the mission of Khalsa Montessori School, which is to guide the intellectual and character development of each child along a path towards his full and unknown potential, in ways that honor the complementary needs of the individual and the group.
-Families whose needs require a greater level of risk mitigation will learn remotely the same lessons and cultural activities.
+By remaining open this summer we are aiming to fulfill the mission of Khalsa Montessori School, which is to guide the intellectual and character development of each child along a path towards his full and unknown potential, in ways that honor the complementary needs of the individual and the group.